MATH102 Mathematics for Educators I

 - operations for integers and their algorithms

 - absolute value

 - negative exponents

-- Course Students will apply mathematical concepts and principles to identify and solve problems through informal assessment (oral communication among students and between teacher and students) and formal assessment (may include homework, quizzes, exams, projects, and comprehensive final).
+Students apply mathematical concepts and principles to identify and solve problems through informal assessment (oral communication among students and between teacher and students) and formal assessment (may include homework, quizzes, exams, projects, and comprehensive final).

-Reference, Resource, or Learning Materials to be used by Students:A departmentally selected textbook will be used.
+Reference, Resource, or Learning Materials to be used by Student:A departmentally-selected textbook will be used.
+Calculators are not permitted to be used in this course.
 Details will be provided by the instructor of each course section.
-See course format.
+See course syllabus.

 Review/Approval Date - 3/06; Core Goals/Objectives added 4/04; Revised 6/2013; New Core 8/2015; Updated 11/2019